Age-Related Macular Degeneration

 Wet AMD: Photodynamic Therapy

-During this treatment a drug called verteporfin (Visudyne®) is injected into your arm and it travels to the blood vessels in your eye.
+During this treatment, a drug called verteporfin (Visudyne®) is injected into your arm and it travels to the blood vessels in your eye.
 Visudyne is then activated by a laser and together this can reduce blood vessels leaking.
 This form of combined drug and laser therapy is sometimes used along with anti-VEGF treatments for specific types of wet AMD.

 Wet AMD: Laser Surgery

 Laser surgery is a treatment for wet AMD that has not responded to any other treatments.
-The doctor uses laser to seal abnormal blood vessels at the back of the eye and stop them from leaking.
+The doctor uses a laser to seal abnormal blood vessels at the back of the eye and stop them from leaking.
 Laser surgery may help to slow down vision loss but does not restore vision.
 Laser surgery causes scarring and can create blind spots and is only used in unique cases.

 Clinical trials are essential to the scientific process of developing new treatments: they test the viability and safety of experimental drugs and techniques, called “interventions,” on human beings.
 While there is no guarantee that enrolling in a clinical trial will provide any medical benefit, some patients do experience positive results after receiving an experimental therapy.